Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Presentation and its decomposition

 \begin{remark} Presentations of a given graded module are not unique.
 However, there exists an essentially unique (up to isomorphism) presentation $f$ of a graded module in the sense that any presentation $f'$ of that module can be written as $f'\simeq f\oplus f''$ with $\cok f''=0$.
 We call this unique presentation \emph{the minimal presentation}.
 See more details of the construction and properties of minimal presentation in Appendix~\ref{construction:appendix:free_resoln}. \end{remark}

-Fixed bases of $F^1$ and $F^0$ provide a matrix form $[f]$ of the presentation map $f$, which we call a {\em presentation matrix} of $H$.
+Fixed bases of nonzero free modules $F^1$ and $F^0$ provide a matrix form $[f]$ of the presentation map $f$, which we call a {\em presentation matrix} of $H$.
 It has entries in $R$.
+In the special case that $H$ is a free module with $F^1$ being a zero module, we define the presentation matrix $[f]$ of $H$ to be a \emph{null column matrix} with matrix size $\ell\times 0$ for some $\ell\in \N$.
 An important property of a persistence module $H$ is that a decomposition of its presentation $f$ corresponds to a decomposition of $H$ itself.
 The decomposition of $f$ can be computed by \emph{diagonalizing} its presentation matrix $[f]$.
 Informally, a diagonalization of a matrix $\mathbf{A}$ is an equivalent matrix $\mathbf{A}'$ in the following form (see formal Definition~\ref{def:diagonalization} later):

 All nonzero entries are in $\mathbf{A}_i$'s and we write $\mathbf{A}\simeq \bigoplus \mathbf{A}_i$.
 It is not hard to see that for a map $f\simeq \bigoplus f_i$, there is a corresponding diagonalization $[f]\simeq \bigoplus [f_i]$.
 With these definitions and the fact that persistence modules are graded modules, we have the following theorem that motivates our decomposition algorithm (proof in Appendix~\ref{sec:free_resoln_graded_betti}).